 5. A travel mug

 Single-use coffee cups are a pest.
 Travel mugs are a great gift to support positive change and good habits.
 You can find many designs in gift shops that will remind you of Australia.
-Some are better than others, in terms of quality but also how they treat their supply chain.
+Some are better than others, in terms of quality but also in how they treat their supply chain.

 You may want to opt for an Aboriginal design to support indigenous communities.
 Check out Better World Arts travel mugs, for example.
 The company has a strong fair trade focus.